RajaJaganathan/JavaScript-Prototype-Makes-Me-Crying/README.md

 false

 ```
-Above statement is clearly stated that p1 having getPoint their own funtion and p2 having getPoint their own function so completly unccesseary of creating getPoint() and toString() function for each instance of Point.
+Above statement is clearly stated that p1 and p2 having getPoint their own funtion.
+So it is completly unccesseary of creating getPoint() and toString() function for each instance of Point.

-That's where the prototype come into the picture and it played nicely.
+That's where the prototype pattern comes into the picture and it played nicely.
 Now redefine the above Point constructor function with the help of prototype

 ```
 function Point(x,y){